elfmaster/shiva_blogposts/shiva_introduction.md

 ![pacman_edit_lives](https://arcana-research.io/static/pacman_edit_lives.png)

 In the Pacman example we have a full set of ELF symbols with the `.symtab` section present and therefore we are able to trivially patch the `lives` global variable.
 This particular patching technique will not work if the Pacman binary is stripped.
-Shiva can patch binaries that have been stripped to an extent since the `.symtab` is partially reconstructed with `STT_FUNC` symbols but not `STT_OBJECT`.
-It is therefore auspicious to have a full set of ELF symbols in the executable, otherwise Shiva is limited to interposing PLT functions and shared libary global data.
+Shiva can patch binaries that have been stripped to an extent since the `.symtab` is partially reconstructed with `STT_FUNC` symbols but not `STT_OBJECT`. _(See libelfmaster forensics reconstruction capabilities)_ It is therefore auspicious to have a full set of ELF symbols in the executable, otherwise Shiva is limited to interposing PLT functions and dynamic global data (i.e. from shared libraries).

+**What if we had used uint64_t lives in our patch?**

+What if we had specified the variable as a 64bit variable instead of a 32bit.
+Well since Shiva doesn't actually over-write the existing .data section variable in Pacman it would work just fine.
+The Pacman executable is re-linked to use the `lives` variable in our patch source code.

 ### Pacman patch2: Keeping the enemies permanently frightened

 This patch hooks a function named `GlutIdleFunc@PLT` that lives in `libglut.so`.